Choosing Common Cleanup Crew Critters

 hermit.
 They don't grow as large as the others, although it has been reported

-by some, that they can indeed get quite large and they do have a taste
+by some, that they can indeed get quite large.

 Blue-legged Hermit (Clibanarius tricolor)